-Invoice financing is a general term used for asset-based lending products that allow companies to finance slow-paying accounts receivable.
-There are two ways to finance invoices.
-The first way is through a sale.
+There are two ways to fund invoices: invoice factoring or financing.
+The first way is through a sale, and is also known as invoice factoring.
+So how does factoring work?
 Invoices can be sold to a factoring company in exchange for immediate payment.
-The second way is by using receivables to secure a revolving line of credit through an asset-based loan.
+The second way is by using receivables to secure a revolving line of credit.
+This is invoice financing, although it’s sometimes mistakenly referred to as an invoice factoring loan, factoring loan, or as invoice loans.

-Invoice factoring is a preferred financing method for many small businesses because it works by advancing money you’ve already earned.
+Wondering to yourself, “what does invoice factoring mean”?
+Invoice factoring for small business is a preferred financing method because it works by advancing money you’ve already earned.
 You don’t have to present a business plan, pass credit checks, or otherwise jump through hoops that have traditionally made it difficult for new and small businesses to get funded.
-With FundThrough, you can collect on your invoices immediately instead of waiting 30, 60, or 90 days for clients to pay.
+By factoring invoices with FundThrough, you can collect on your invoices immediately instead of waiting 30, 60, or 90 days for clients to pay.
+FundThrough waits on the payment for factored invoices for you.

 Yes.
 When you fund your invoice(s) with FundThrough, the funds are in your bank account right away, typically within one business day.
 Instead of waiting for your customers to pay, you can put that money to work immediately where you need it.

 Not at all.
 Maintaining positive cash flow is critical to the success and growth of your business.
-Invoice factoring helps you solve gaps in cash flow without taking on new debt or giving up ownership and control of your business with equity or VC financing.
+Factoring of invoices helps you solve gaps in cash flow without taking on new debt or giving up ownership and control of your business with equity or VC financing.
 You can learn more about improving your cash flow in our Ultimate Cash Flow Guide.

 In decades past, there was a certain stigma attached to invoice factoring.
 This is because back in the day, you had to sell your invoices off to a third party who would then chase clients down and collect the debt.
 Today, the FundThrough Express app integrates seamlessly with your invoicing software and operates in the background, so clients never know you’re using it.